aleyna-cihangir/Seaborn_Library_Notes/README.md

 IMPORTANT!!!!
 **Our aim in ML is to try to explain the information existing in the dependent variable we aim with, by different variables.**

 **Boxplot :** to visualize continuous variables.
+Helps in monitoring outliers.
 We are using the dataset called 'tips'.
 - "total_bill" The total price of the meal (including tip and VAT)
 - "tip"
 - "sex" gender of the person paying  (0=male, 1=female)